mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol requirement and a type, a member of the type that is capable of satisfying the protocol requirement.

 &#9724; witness
-: Given a declaration that the type conforms to the protocol, and a protocol requirement of the protocol, the particular implementation used by the type to satisfy the protocol requirement.
+: Given a declaration that a type conforms to a protocol and given a protocol requirement of the protocol, the particular implementation used by the type to satisfy the protocol requirement.

 &#9724; declared requirement
 : Given a protocol `Q`, a protocol requirement declared within the declaration of `Q`.